AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cheap Rates for Drivers With Bad Credit

 Discounts aside, I would also request a Nationwide quote if I had bad credit.
-Nationwide’s average rates are the lowest on average compared to those of other large providers.
+Nationwide’s average rates are one of the lowest on average compared to those of other large providers.

 Here’s how Nationwide’s full coverage rate for drivers with bad credit compares to competitors’: